doritoes/iploc8.com/README.md

 [![Docker Pulls](https://img.shields.io/docker/pulls/doritoes/iploc8.com.svg)](https://hub.docker.com/r/doritoes/iploc8.com/)
 ![License MIT](https://img.shields.io/badge/license-MIT-blue.svg)

 Why one container for Flash and MySQL?
-Isn't the current pattern to use docker compose with separate continers for each service?
+Isn't the current pattern to use docker compose with separate containers for each service?
 * I wanted portable container that could easily run on ECS
 * The container loads the most recent geo data at instantiation in the database for lookup, but not updates are made
 * The container "ages out" after a configurable amount of runtime, trigging another container to load with fresh data